 for the crust:

-1-3/4 c. gingersnap cookie crumbs, from about 40 gingersnap wafers
+- 1¾ cups gingersnap cookie crumbs from about 40 gingersnap wafers

-4 T. unsalted butter, melted and slightly cooled down
+- ¼ cup unsalted butter melted and slightly cooled

 for the filling:

-3 8-ounce packages regular cream cheese (not low fat or nonfat), at room temperature
+- 3 packages 8 ounces each regular cream cheese (not low fat or nonfat), at room temperature

-1 15-ounce can pureed pumpkin (not pumpkin pie filling)
+- 1 can 15 ounces pumpkin purée (not pre-spiced pumpkin pie filling)

-Preheat oven to 350°.
-Prepare a 9″ springform pan by lightly spraying with cooking spray.
+- Preheat oven to 350° F. Prepare a 9″ springform pan by lightly spraying with cooking spray.

-For the crust, pulse the cookies in a food processor until the crumbs are uniform.
-Add the brown sugar, cinnamon, and salt and pulse to combine.
+- For the crust: In a food processor, pulse the cookies until crumbs are uniform.
+Add brown sugar, cinnamon, and salt, and pulse to combine.
 Transfer to a medium bowl and add the melted butter.
 Combine thoroughly with a fork.
 When the mixture is evenly moist, crumbly, and holds together when you squeeze a handful, it’s ready.
 Press the mixture evenly over the bottom, and very slightly up the sides, of your springform pan.
 Chill for 5 minutes, then bake for 10 minutes.
 Let cool completely.

-Prepare a water bath while the crust cools.
+- Prepare a water bath while the crust cools.
 Heat a kettle or pan of water to a soft boil.
-Have a larger baking dish or roasting pan ready to set the springform pan inside of.
-Once the crust is cooled, set the springform pan on a double layer of heavy duty aluminum foil and wrap the foil up around the outside of the pan.
+Have a larger baking dish or roasting pan ready to set the springform pan inside.
+Once the crust is cooled, set the springform pan on a double layer of heavy-duty aluminum foil and wrap the foil up around the outside of the pan.

-Bake until the top of the cheesecake is a deep golden color and the center is set, about 1 hour 30 minutes to 1 hour 40 minutes.
-It’s ok if there is a slight jiggle to the filling.
-Remove the cheesecake from the oven and run a thin-bladed knife between the crust and the pan sides, to prevent the cake from cracking as it cools.
-Let the cheesecake cool to room temperature in the pan on a wire rack.
-Cover and chill for at least four hours or overnight before serving.
-Top individual slices with fresh whipped cream.
+- Bake until the top of the cheesecake is a deep golden color and the center is set, about 1 hour 30 minutes to 1 hour 40 minutes.
+It’s ok if there is a slight jiggle to the center of the filling.
+Remove the cheesecake from the oven and run a thin-bladed knife between the perimeter of the cheesecake and the pan.
+Let cheesecake cool to room temperature in the pan on a wire rack.
+Then cover and chill for at least four hours or overnight before serving.
+Serve chilled, topping individual slices with fresh whipped cream.